uio-cels/OffsetBasedGraph/docs/index.rst

     gene_list = GeneList.from_file("genes.example")
     translated_genes = gene_list.translate(connected_trans)

-We have noe successfully represented genes on a graph based on GRCh38.
+We have now successfully represented genes on a graph based on GRCh38.

 Create full GRCh38 graph
 =============================================
-The following show a short snippet for building a graph from GRCh38, with flanks removed It assumes you are positioned in the examples directory.
+The following shows a short snippet for building a graph from GRCh38, with merged flanks.
+It assumes you are positioned in the examples directory.

 NB: This code takes time to run, as remote sequence data needs to be downloaded::